On groups definable in geometric fields with generic derivations: Groups

-Given a \(*\)-interpretable set \(X\), a (global) partial type \(\Sigma\) concentrating on \(X\) is a partial type in the same variables as \(X\), which is over \(K\) (not necessarily over a small set of parameters from \(K\)) and such that \(\Sigma(x) \models x\in X\).
+Given a pro-interpretable set \(X = \projlim_{i\in I} X_i\), a (global) partial type \(\Sigma\) concentrating on \(X\) is a compatible collection of partial types \(p_i\) over \(K\) (not necessarily over a small set of parameters from \(K\)) such that \(p_i(x_i)\models x_i\in X_i\).
+We can see partial types concentrating on \(X\) as satisfiable collections of pro-definable subsets of \(X\).
 We assume that partial types are closed under finite conjunctions and consequences (these are called "filters" in \cite{HruRK-MetaGp}).
 For example a complete type \(p(x)\) over \(K\) implying \(X\) is such a global partial type concentrating on \(X\).
 When we talk about a realization of a global partial type (in maybe infinitely many variables) we mean a realization in $M$, unless we say otherwise.
-If $\Sigma$ is a global partial type concentrating on the $*$-definable (or interpretable) set $X$ and $f$ is a $*$-definable function with domain $X$, then the "pushforward" $f({\Sigma})$ is the global partial type whose set of realizations in $M$ is precisely $\{f(a): a$ realizes $\Sigma\}$ (as in Definition 2.1 in \cite{HruRK-MetaGp} which does not need "definability" of $\Sigma$.)
+If $\Sigma$ is a global partial type concentrating on a pro-definable set \(X\) and \(f: X\to Y\) is pro-definable, the "pushforward" $f({\Sigma})$ is the global partial type whose set of realizations in $M$ is precisely $\{f(a): a$ realizes $\Sigma\}$; in other words, for any pro-definable set \(Z\), we have \(f(\Sigma)(y) \models y\in Z\) if and only if \(\Sigma(x) \models f(x)\in Z\).